RobbieDeegan/Third-Year-Final-Project/README.md

 ### All the documentation and information is in the file called [Third Year Project Documentation](https://github.com/RobbieDeegan/Third-Year-Final-Project/blob/master/Third%20Year%20Project%20Documentation.docx) listed above.

-### The android [APK](https://github.com/RobbieDeegan/Third-Year-Final-Project/blob/master/android-debug.apk) is also aboce to be downloaded and install on Android Phones above Android 4.4 KitKat
+### The android [APK](https://github.com/RobbieDeegan/Third-Year-Final-Project/blob/master/android-debug.apk) is also above to be downloaded and install on Android Phones above Android 4.4 KitKat